MARKET SNAPSHOT: Dow Gathers Strength For Higher Open As Traders Brace For Powell Hearing

 Which stocks look like key movers?

-Shares in Buffalo Wild Wings Inc.(BWLD) look set for an up day after private equity firm Roark Capital Group reportedly agreed to buy the restaurant chain in a deal worth $2.4 billion (http://www.marketwatch.com/story/roark-agrees-to-24-billion-deal-to-buy-buffalo-wild-wings-report-2017-11-27), paying $157 a share.
+Shares in Buffalo Wild Wings Inc.(BWLD) climbed 6% in premarket action after Arby's Restaurant Group Inc., which is owned by private-equity firm Roark Capital Group, said it has agreed to acquire the restaurant chain (http://www.marketwatch.com/story/roark-backed-arbys-to-buy-buffalo-wild-wings-in-deal-valued-at-29-billion-including-debt-2017-11-28) for $157 a share in a deal valued at $2.9 billion, including debt.

-Shares in Amazon.com Inc.(AMZN) , Wal-Mart Stores Inc.(WMT) and other retailers could see active trading as investors assess how they performed on Cyber Monday.
+Shares in Amazon.com Inc.(AMZN) rose 0.6% premarket as investors assess how the e-commerce giant performed on Cyber Monday.
+Adobe data have indicated this year's Cyber Monday sales set a new record (http://www.marketwatch.com/story/cyber-monday-expected-to-be-largest-online-sales-day-ever-with-659-billion-spent-adobe-2017-11-28).
+Wal-Mart Stores Inc.(WMT) and other retailers also could see active trading.

 What are other assets doing?